 - 18 Long Column:

 - 19 Types Of Columns Based On Materials Used:

 What Is Column?

 Column is a vertical member which transfers loads of a structure from beam and slab to the foundation.
 The effective depth of a column exceeds three times the lateral dimension.
 Generally, columns carry axial loads in compression.
 Columns are very important components of a structure.
 Failure of columns results in the collapse of structure.
-In this article, I will discuss different types of columns used in building/structures.
+In this article, I will discuss different types of columns used in buildings and structures.

 Types Of Columns:

 There are different column types used in structures.
 The types of Columns can be classified depending upon several conditions, which are

 1. Based on the shape.

 2. Based on the type of reinforcement.

 Square Column & Rectangular Column: